nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 - The team was having issues with the Jetson giving an undercurrent message from the 5 V USB output despite the analysis showing that it would be enough.
 The decision was made to implement another buck converter in order to deliver 5.20 V to supply the Jetson from the regulated 12 V output.

 The undercurrent message was actually a general error message, and the issue was an undervoltage condition.
 This was cause by the large amount of current the Jetson draws and the resistance of the charging wire inducing a voltage drop across the wire.
 This is the reason that the team set the buck converter to generate 5.20 V to supply the Jetson.

+The multimeter was connected to the output of the buck converter to verify.

 ![image](https://user-images.githubusercontent.com/112428796/233485365-55536ce3-dec1-4e8b-aae2-10ea04deed95.png)